Walden Bello: Books

+Electoral history

 Recognition

 In 2003, Bello was awarded the Right Livelihood Award, whose website describes him as "one of the leading critics of the current model of economic globalization, combining the roles of intellectual and activist."
 Bello is also a fellow of the Transnational Institute (based in Amsterdam), and is a columnist for Foreign Policy in Focus.
 In March 2008 he was named Outstanding Public Scholar for 2008 by the International Studies Association.

+Bello was given the Amnesty International Philippines' "Most Distinguished Defender of Human Rights" award in 2023.